epomatti/stressbox/README.md

 ## Endpoints

-Stressbox is a web application published as a container.
-Deploy it to your cluster and use the endpoints:
+Stressbox has a web interface.
+Deploy the image to your cluster and use the endpoints:

 | Endpoint | Functionality | Example |
 |----------|-------------|---------|